MicrosoftDocs/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 ### Set a scheduled task to run the PowerShell script

 1. On the management machine, open the Start menu and type `Task Scheduler`.
-From the reasults, Task Scheduler and then select **Create task...** on the side panel.
+From the results, Task Scheduler and then select **Create task...** on the side panel.

 2. Specify the name as `Security intelligence unpacker`.